 The small incisions are then sutured or closed, and you are allowed to wake up.
 When the surgery is complete, you will be observed for a period of time before you are released.
 Because you have been under general anesthesia, you will not be able to drive yourself.
 Patients should rest for the next few days but will begin to feel normal in a few days.
 Work with your doctor to identify when you can resume normal activity.

-If you need to have, your gallbladder removed or think that there may be an issue, schedule an appointment with our offices today.
+If you need to have, your gallbladder removed or think that there may be an issue, schedule an appointment for Laparoscopic Cholecystectomy in Long Island, NY.
 Clarity Surgical in Long Island, NY offers superior care and professionalism for all of our patients, and we can work with you to identify the issue and walk you through each step of your solution.
 Call us today at (516) 400-4900 and let our talented staff help you feel better now!